-Whether you’re trying to figure out how to make a meal plan for one… for a couple… or a family… you need to start with your calendar.
+Whether you’re trying to figure out how to make a meal plan for one, a couple, or a family, you need to start with your calendar.

 - Already prepped and quick to cook (10 mins or less in the oven or microwave)

-- Is good served room temperature/warm or leftover
+- Is good served at room temperature/warm or leftover

-With just a quick glance of the upcoming week, you’ll be able to figure out which nights a fancy sit down meal will work vs. the ones where “build your own pizzas” or leftovers may be in order.
+With just a quick glance at the upcoming week, you’ll figure out which nights a fancy sit-down meal will work vs. the ones where “build your own pizzas” or leftovers may be in order.